-Campbell and Mankiw (1990) test the empirical validity of the PIH in the US by empirically evaluating Hall's (1978) famous claim that consumption follows a random walk process under the PIH.
+Campbell and Mankiw (1990) test the validity of the PIH in the US by empirically evaluating Hall's (1978) famous claim: Consumption follows a random walk process under the PIH.
 They assume that a constant fraction of consumers (λ) does not obey the PIH, because they are liquidity constrained.
-Therefore, they are not capable of smoothing consumption over time.
+Since they are not able to access the credit market, they are not capable of smoothing consumption over their lifetime.
 For these consumers, changes in consumption simply reflect income changes, that is, $\Delta C_t = \Delta Y_t$.

-The rest of consumers are assumed to obey the PIH, which implies $\Delta C_t = \varepsilon_t$, where ε_t is a white noise process.
-Aggregating consumptions yields the following estimable equation.
+The rest of consumers, on the other hand, are assumed to obey the PIH, which implies $\Delta C_t = \varepsilon_t$, where ε_t is a white noise process.
+Aggregating consumptions over a unit mass of agents yields the following estimable equation.